Table of Contents

 Pigeon toed: a minimalist mistake

 Chucks.
-As a child I had to wear corrective shoes because I was pigeon toed.
-They were big and clunky.
-I wanted what the other kids were wearing: chucks.
-This frisson left me with a keen interest in shoes.
-In Kenya the style was ankle-high black boots with pointy toes and elastic gores.
-I had them.
-I was no longer the kid in corrective shoes.
-In the 1970s my fashion idols were hippies so I started wearing Earth Shoes.
-I would have been better off with what my body asked for: chucks.
+When I was a young child the doctor decreed I wear corrective shoes because I toed in: I was pigeon toed.
+Big clunky corrective clodhoppers, stylish as a cross.
+I was already an object of ridicule for being fat and smart.
+Shoes that made me look vaguely developmentally disabled were just the crowning touch.
+Of course I wanted what all the other kids were wearing: chucks.
+This left me with a keen interest in shoes.
+In Kenya the other kids wore modish black ankle boots with pointy toes and elastic gores.
+I put my foot down and got a pair.
+Hallelujah, I was no longer the dork in clunky shoes.
+Back Stateside in the seventies my fashion idols were hippies (eyeroll), so I started wearing Earth Shoes.
+All along I would have been better off in chucks, which were as close to sensible shoes as you could get back then.

 Minimalist bullshit.
 Fast forward a few decades.
 One night at tango I saw a guy whose dancing I admired wearing Merrell minimalist running shoes.
 My cool shoe alarm went off.
 I got a pair like he had.
 I started wearing minimalist shoes for both dancing and walking.
 My feet complained, forcing me to back off the minimalist bullshit.
 I was back to normal shoes with cushioning and a heel.
 The wisdom in my body had prevailed.

 Burritos.
 The walking program was going really well when the minimalist bug came back to bite me in the ass.
 I shopped for minimalist walking shoes, and Leela steered me to the ultimate: water shoes.
-They weighed nothing and I could roll them up like a burrito.
+A pair weighs a pound or less.
+Soles so thin I could roll them up like a burrito.
 These are selling points?
-The gospel of shoe minimalism proclaims you can feel the earth under your feet.
+But self delusion easily dismisses mere common sense.
+This is a religion, and the gospel of shoe minimalism raves you can feel the earth under your feet.
 And it's true.
 One thing I learned the hard way is asphalt is mighty hard underfoot, but not as hard as concrete.
-There are a lot of cement streets in that old hood of mine.
+There are a lot of concrete streets in that old hood of mine.

 Heel strike.
 I was fixated on the water shoes.
 After all, Leela had given them to me, right?
 So I had to learn a whole new way of walking.
 I did fine on Carkeek trails, but on asphalt and concrete?
 Ouch.
 It was a mile from where I was living to Carkeek Park, and longer to my favorite secret entrances.
 And then back home after the park segment, all on hard surfaces.
 My poor unprotected feet.
 I learned how to replace my heel strike with a roll, but it still hurt.
 So I dove into an in-depth analysis of my gait.
 I applied everything I'd learned in tango about walking.
 I reviewed what I'd learned in tai chi decades ago.
 I developed detailed technique for walking uphill, downhill, and flat-track, but especially downhill.
 Meanwhile my poor feet were a mess: stone bruises, painful calluses, blisters on sometimes as many as eight toes, blackening toenails.

 Buttah.
 I wish I could say I had an aha! moment but there were several.
 It took two or three days.
 But it finally got through.
 Leela had given me enough rope, a favorite teaching strategy of hers.
 My feet.
 Need.
 Protection.
 There's a reason shoes have cushioning, and a raised heel: to protect the foot.
 My feet are old, and what I could (unwisely) get away with before don't cut it no more.
 The upside was I had relearned how to walk, and I kept all that, only now in sensible shoes.
 Now my walk is smooth like buttah.
-I glide along anywhere uphill and down, at peace with the gnarly hard earth.
+I glide along anywhere uphill and down, at peace with the hard ground.
+Swing it, Uncle Mark.